Building Redox

 To run the virtual machine without a GUI, use:

-If you want to capture the terminal output, read this section.
+If you want to capture the terminal output, read the Debug Methods section.

 If you have problems running the virtual machine, you can try make qemu kvm=no or make qemu iommu=no to turn off various virtualization features.
 These can also be used as arguments to build.sh.